PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/02 Agent Execution Workflows/README.md

 This subproject includes:

-- *A workflow design framework for AI agents*
+- *A real-world problem statement highlighting the knowledge-to-action gap*
-- *A reusable workflow schema*
+- *Workflow design principles and reusable workflow patterns*
-- *Example execution workflows*
+- *A machine-readable workflow schema*
-- *Execution and state management models*
+- *Representative execution workflow definitions*
-- *Before-and-after workflow examples*
+- *Workflow governance guidelines*
-- *Workflow evaluation criteria*
+- *Workflow quality evaluation metrics*
-- *Failure mode analysis and governance considerations*
+- *A short demo walkthrough*

-Each artifact is designed to reflect how workflow design may be approached within real AI product and operations teams.
+Each artifact is designed to reflect how workflow design and governance are approached within AI-first product and knowledge teams.

 ---